arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

+<strong>Liz Truss</strong> will replace Boris Johnson as Britain’s <strong>prime minister</strong>, after she was elected as leader of the Conservative Party.
+Ms Truss, the foreign secretary, beat Rishi Sunak, a former chancellor of the exchequer, in a ballot of about [180,000 party members](https://te.arielherself.xyz/graphic-detail/2022/07/26/britains-tories-are-overwhelmingly-male-pale-and-stale), winning 57% of the vote.
+The new prime minister, a self-proclaimed Thatcherite, inherits a perilous economic situation amid record energy prices and a cost-of-living crisis.

 European <strong>gas prices</strong> rose by over a third on Monday morning as markets reacted to <strong>Russia’s </strong>indefinite suspension of the Nord Stream 1 pipeline.
 Dutch TTF gas futures, a key benchmark, surged by 36% to €284 per megawatt hour.
 Meanwhile, the <strong>euro</strong> slipped below $0.99, its lowest level since 2002.
 On Friday Gazprom, Russia’s state-owned gas supplier, halted flows through the pipeline for an unspecified period, implausibly citing a technical fault.
 The announcement came mere hours after G7 countries [announced a plan to cap prices](https://te.arielherself.xyz/europe/2022/09/03/the-g7-plans-to-cap-russian-oil-prices%5C) on Russian oil exports.

 <strong>Kenya’s</strong> Supreme Court upheld the result of the presidential election of August 9th, won narrowly by <strong>William Ruto</strong>.
 The court heard several petitions from allies of the defeated candidate, Raila Odinga, contesting the result.
 But the chief justice, Martha Koome, dismissed all allegations of ballot-stuffing, voter suppression and tampering with the results.
 Some of the evidence submitted to the court was “hot air”, she argued, sending the court on a “wild goose chase”.

 Voters in <strong>Chile</strong> [rejected](https://te.arielherself.xyz/the-americas/2022/09/05/common-sense-triumphs-as-chileans-reject-a-new-constitution) a <strong>new constitution</strong> intended to replace the one passed in 1980 under the military dictatorship of Augusto Pinochet.
 The [proposed constitution](https://te.arielherself.xyz/the-americas/2022/07/07/chiles-new-draft-constitution-would-shift-the-country-far-to-the-left) would have enshrined costly new socio-economic rights, such as requiring a universal state-run health system.
 But Chileans are currently more concerned about inflation and rising crime.
 With nearly all votes counted, around 62% opposed the change.

-<strong>Britons</strong> waited expectantly on Monday to discover who will replace Boris Johnson as their <strong>prime minister</strong>.
-The matter has been decided by a ballot of about [180,000 members](https://te.arielherself.xyz/graphic-detail/2022/07/26/britains-tories-are-overwhelmingly-male-pale-and-stale) of the Conservative Party (whose new leader inherits the running of the country).
-Liz Truss, the Thatcherite foreign secretary, is the overwhelming favourite to pip Rishi Sunak, a former chancellor of the exchequer, to the post.

 Listen to an abridged version of the subscriber-only briefing.